-Once your daughter is registered, and one year prior to entry, girls are invited to attend an Assessment Day which takes place in the Michaelmas (Autumn) Term – we will also request a report from your daughter’s current Headteacher prior to this assessment.
-Assessment Days at 11+, 12+ and 13+ can be challenging, but we also want the girls to enjoy the experience, and believe it is the best way for us to get to know each girl.
+For 11+ and 12+ candidates, this will happen one year prior to entry and girls are invited to attend an Assessment Day which takes place in the Michaelmas (Autumn) Term – we will also request a report from your daughter’s current Headteacher prior to this assessment.
+Assessment Days can be challenging, but we also want the girls to enjoy the experience, and believe it is the best way for us to get to know each girl.
 At our Assessment Days, girls take part in a variety of activities – from drama and design technology to team building workshops.
-Every girl who takes part in our Downe House Assessment Day has an interview with the Headmistress, completes a challenging academic test and has a tour of the School as well as lunch with some of our current girls.
+Every girl has an interview with the Headmistress, completes a piece of creative or persuasive writing and has a tour of the School as well as lunch with some of our current girls.
 We know from experience that these different experiences not only show us more than written papers alone, but also give your daughter the chance to experience life at the School.

-13+ Entry means girls join Downe House in the Upper School.Conditional offers are made following a successful Assessment Day in October and girls are invited to sit for either an Academic Scholarship or Common Entrance.
-These examinations are taken at your daughter’s current school.
-Academic Scholarships are sat in the January and Common Entrance papers in the June of the year of entry.
-Approximately 35 girls enter Downe House aged 13+ each year.
+13+ Entry means girls join Downe House in the Upper School.
+Unconditional offers are made following success in the ISEB Common Pre-Test and an Assessment Day in the Autumn term of year 6.
+Girls are then invited either to sit for an Academic Scholarship once they get to year 8 or to take the ISEB Common Entrance papers in year 8 for setting purposes only.
+These examinations are taken at your daughter’s current school in June.
+Academic Scholarships are sat in January; the successful girls are then invited for an interview in February and awards subsequently made.
+45 girls enter Downe House aged 13+ each year.

 On successful completion of examination papers, the candidate will be invited for an interview by the Head of Sixth Form and the Headmistress.
 There are also a number of scholarships available for pupils joining the Sixth Form.
 We strongly recommend early registration for your daughter.
-All offers and places are completed by April of the year prior to entry and availability of places in our Sixth Form are very limited.
+All offers and places are completed by April of the year prior to entry and availability of places in our Sixth Form is very limited.

-The best way to find out more about Downe House, is to come and experience it for yourself – arrange a visit or join us for one of our Open Mornings?Discover
+The best way to find out more about Downe House is to experience it for yourself.
+Book a personal tour or join us at one of our Open Mornings, available throughout the year.Discover